 - Multi-warehouse management

-- Serial and batch tracking
+- Serial number, batch tracking, and expiration date tracking

 - Sales order management